Magento 2 (Adobe Commerce) Pricing Explained

 - Hosting: Magento 2 hosting price varies between $15 and $500+ per month.

-- Domain: Get ready to spend between $10 to $20 per year for your domain.
+- Domain: Get ready to spend between $10 and $20 per year for your domain.

 - SSL certificate: The price of all improvements associated with an SSL certificate varies between $50 and $1000 per year.